skywarth/annals-of-disco/medicine/ailments.md

 ### Finger Clubbing
 - Is a result of chronically low oxygen in blood.
 - Often foretells heart or lung problems.
+- I think it is also chronological, I see some pattern...